acegiak/storyspirit/README.md

 ## Summary

 This just adds all of the nonsense Ashton wants to add to the game like freakin npcs and stuff.
 I dunno.

+## Current Features:
+Generates named minibosses.
+Use /spawn and /spawn friend and /spawn foe to summon named mobs at your location.
+Currently replaces 1 in 10 mobs with a named miniboss which is a very high testing value.

+## Planned Features:
+* Quests
+* Quest Dungeons
+* Villager Town Faction reputations